 N. Korea says it test-fired biggest ICBM, US adds sanctions

-The report by North Korean state media came a day after the militaries of South Korea and Japan said they detected the North launching an ICBM from an airport near capital Pyongyang in its first long-range test since 2017.
+The report by North Korean state media came a day after South Korea and Japan said they detected the North launching an ICBM in its first long-range test since 2017.

-The launch extended a barrage of weapons demonstrations this year that analysts say are aimed at forcing the United States to accept the idea of North Korea as a nuclear power and remove crippling sanctions against its broken economy that has been further damaged by pandemic-related difficulties.
+The launch extended a barrage of weapons demonstrations this year that analysts say are aimed at forcing the United States to accept the idea of North Korea as a nuclear power and remove crippling sanctions against its broken economy.

+The United States requested an open U.N.
+Security Council meeting on the launch, and a session was set for Friday afternoon New York time (1900 GMT).

+State TV dramatized the testing process like a Hollywood movie, showing Kim walking in slow motion in front of a giant missile in sunglasses and a black leather motorcycle jacket.
+It edited quick cuts that alternately show Kim and military officials staring at their watches before Kim takes off his shades and nods, with the video then showing the missile being rolled out of the hangar.

 The Hwasong-17, which was fired at a high angle to avoid the territorial waters of neighbors, reached a maximum altitude of 6,248 kilometers (3,880 miles) and traveled 1,090 kilometers (680 miles) during a 67-minute flight before landing in waters between North Korea and Japan, Pyongyang’s official Korean Central News Agency said.

-The agency claimed the test met desired technical objectives and proved the ICBM could be operated quickly during wartime conditions.
+KCNA claimed the launch met its technical objectives and proved the ICBM could be operated quickly during wartime conditions.

 The South Korean and Japanese militaries had announced similar flight details, which analysts say suggested that the missile could reach targets 15,000 kilometers (9,320 miles) away when fired on normal trajectory with a warhead weighing less than a ton.
 That would place the entire U.S. mainland within striking distance.